 About Ebay Inc.

-eBay is a well-known e-commerce platform for online auctions and boasts more than 179 million users and some 1.2 billion listings globally.
+eBay is a well-known e-commerce platform for online auctions and boasts more than 180 million users and over 1 billion listings globally.
 Trading goods every second of every day, eBay offers an online forum for buying and selling merchandise worldwide, from fine antiques to the latest video games.
 It generates revenue through listing and selling fees and through advertising.
 The company also sells tickets to concerts, sporting events, and other entertainment via its StubHub platform and provides online classified listings via its Classifieds platform. eBay is available across digital platforms, including mobile.
 Some 60% of its sales are outside the US.
 In 2019, eBay sell StubHub to viagogo for a purchase price $4.1 billion in cash.

 Net transaction revenue consists of final value fees (fees payable on transactions closed in the Marketplace and StubHub platforms), listing fees, and other service fees.
 Marketing services and other revenue consists of sales from Marketplace, StubHub, and Classified, principally from the sale of advertisements, revenue sharing arrangements, classifieds fees, marketing service fees, and lead referral fees.